 - What you have done to try to get out this situation

 - How nothing you can do can improve the situation

 Before you start writing, you must first decide if you are truly in a hardship situation.
 There have to be circumstances that literally make it impossible for you to stay in your home given the current rate and terms of your mortgage.
 Just about any changes in your life that have made it difficult for you to continue meeting those mortgage payments might qualify:

 - Reduced income (furloughs, new job, partner's loss of job, pay cut)

 - Job transfer (voluntary or involuntary)

-- Divorce, separation or marital difficulties
+- Divorce, separation, or marital difficulties

-- Exotic mortgage terms (an adjustable-rate loan)
+- Extreme change in mortgage terms (such as an adjustable-rate loan)